LazyAGI/LazyLLM/docs/en/Best Practice/prompt.md

 #### Defining a New Prompter

-Refer to the API documentation: :ref:`api.components.prompter`
+Refer to the API documentation: [prompter][lazyllm.components.prompter.LazyLLMPrompterBase]

 #### Query as a string, not a dict